Rainbow (1996 film): Reception

+Hoskins must have had his lines badly crossed when he quit his steady job as BT's salesman to star in and direct this early-for-Christmas turkey. [...]
+If your kids need to be punished, send them to see it."

 Philip Kemp's review in Sight & Sound, August 1996, commented that "the story is put across with energy and imagination" and pointed out that the scenes where "colour drains away and society starts tearing itself apart… are genuinely disturbing [with] effective use of transitions between colour and monochrome."
-Kemp further reflected that the "chief credit for the clarity and richness of the images should go to veteran cinematographer Freddie Francis, whose experience of colour/monochrome effects goes back 40 years to his work with Oswald Morris on John Huston's Moby Dick.”
+Kemp further reflected that the "chief credit for the clarity and richness of the images should go to veteran cinematographer Freddie Francis, whose experience of colour/monochrome effects goes back 40 years to his work with Oswald Morris on John Huston's Moby Dick."
+In an edition of The Times, Geoff Brown also complimented Francis' photography, saying that "Hopkins may not get the film's pacing right, but he knows enough to hire a distinguished visual photographer to deliver the necessary visual tricks."

-According to Halliwell's Film Guide, Rainbow was a "Heavy-handed, didactic children's film that strives for a fairy-tale quality, but too frequently falls flat."
+According to Halliwell's Film Guide, Rainbow was a "heavy-handed, didactic children's film that strives for a fairy-tale quality, but too frequently falls flat."